Being able to accept credit and debit cards is a must for businesses today. Here are several services you should consider using.

 Fees.
 You may encounter several fees in your credit card processing agreement.
-[Want to find how to lower credit card fees?
-Here are five tips.]
+Whenever you're dealing with a new processor, remember that processing fees are negotiable.

 - Setup time.
 Choose a credit card processor that can quickly open your account and, if needed, guide you through installing your equipment.
 Setup should be quick and simple.

 - Customer support.
 Installation is just one instance in which you need to reach customer support.
 You might experience technical difficulties with your credit card processing devices or have a question about a fee.
 In both cases, you should be able to quickly reach customer support.